sptrakesh/mongo-service/README.md

 ### Connection Pool
 A simple connection pool [implementation](test/integration/pool.h) is available in the integration test directory, along with its associated test suite.
-At present, the implementation does not check for any status.
-A proper implementation would require some enhancement to avoid putting failed connections back into the pool.
+The implementation is based on a *factory* function that can create valid connections as needed.

+The pool is managed using a `std::deque`.
+Connections returned to the pool are added to the *back*, while acquiring a connection pops it from the *front* of the `deque`.

+#### Configuration
+Configuration is via a simple structure for common options such as initial size, max pool size, max connection size, and maximum idle time for a connection.
+It supports a very rudimentary validity check of the connection before adding it back to the pool.

+#### Proxy
+Acquiring a connection from the pool returns a `std::optional<Proxy>` instance.
+If the maximum number of connections has been reached, `std::nullopt` is returned.
+The *Proxy* implements RAII by returning the connection to the pool when the instance is destroyed.

+#### ConnectionWrapper
+A wrapper is used to associate a last used timestamp to the *connection*.
+This is used to enforce maximum idle time policy on the underlying *connection*.

 ### Performance Test
 The performance test suite performs a simple *CRUD* operation using the service.